julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, April 15, 2025.
+Wednesday, April 16, 2025.
 Quote of the day:

-> "Real difficulties can be overcome; it is only the imaginary ones that are unconquerable" - Theodore N. Vail
+> "There are worse things in life than death.
+Have you ever spent an evening with an insurance salesman?" - Woody Allen